Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/error-when-using-autoplugin.md

 Try to load only the necessary plugins.
 If your vita bootloop, you can for enso users hold L button when booting to avoid loading plugins, or for 3.67+ open hencore and do a reset taihen.

 3.65 enso users might have to format their memorycard if id.dat is still in the memorycard (the file that indicate the firmware and the psn account of the user) and since we unload the plugins, we also disable the firmware spoof, so when the vita will read that file, it will ask you to update in order to use it or format it.
 You will have no other choice but to format or update to 3.73 (at this time).
-3.60 users can always reset henkaku through the webkit exploit without formating the memorycard (you will boot in a blank livearea) and unlink the memorycard through henkaku settings, but for 3.65 users since you don't have access to the memorycard you won't be able to reset taihen (Another reason why i recommend everyone to go to 3.60).
+3.60 users can always reset henkaku through the webkit exploit without formatting the memorycard (you will boot in a blank livearea) and unlink the memorycard through henkaku settings, but for 3.65 users since you don't have access to the memorycard you won't be able to reset taihen (Another reason why i recommend everyone to go to 3.60).

 You can always come in the henkaku server discord if you want more information about plugins or contact me directly.